bchanlee/COMP3027/A2/README.md

-# ASSIGNMENT 2 - Dynamic Programming
+# Assignment 2 - Dynamic Programming

 Find the maximum total score that can be obtained by a feasible climbing path.